SINGLE TOOTH IMPLANTS

 HYBRID DENTURES (ALL-ON-4)

-We are one of very few offices in San Diego County that offers fully guided dental implant placement and restoration in Rancho Bernardo.
+We are one of very few offices in San Diego County that offers fully guided dental implant placement and restoration.
 This results in the most precise way to place a dental implant safely with minimal pain.
 Guided surgery requires no incisions, no sutures, and a predictable result.
 We also use the Strauman Implant system that is the highest quality of dental implant on the market.

 What are dental implants?